-Higher level of integration with the mechanics is possible for custom antennas than OTS antennas.
-Mechanical parts such as metal frame, screw, or even cables can sometimes be used as the antenna.
+A higher level of integration with the mechanics is possible for custom antennas than OTS antennas.
+Mechanical parts such as metal frames, screws, or even cables can sometimes be used as the antenna.
 You might not even need any component that could be called the antenna when the custom antenna has been integrated into your device.

 - Custom Antennas are more cost-efficient